Mohyoo/Ayah-Verse/README.md

 4) Log out if necessary. <br>

 # Known Issues:
 1) Windows OS may detect it as a Trojan, maybe because it has access to the command line; and I will try to fix this when possible.
+Also ,it may not work if you put in a protected folder, like "program files x86".
-2) It may not work if you put in a protected folder, like "program files x86".
+2) Linux version may be buggy on new distros.